tobiaswaldvogel/livolo-thermostat/doc/user_manual.md

 0 - Heating, Line active when current temperature is below the target temperature
 1 - Cooling, Line active when current temperature is above the target temperature

-### Light sensor value (Only if light sensor is present, both digits and C and F flashing)
+### Light sensor value (Both digits and C and F flashing)
 The current reading of the light sensor.
+If no sensor is present then it defaults to 50
 <img src="light_sensor_status.jpg"/>

-### Light sensor threshold (Only if light sensor is present, both digits flashing, C and F off)
+### Light sensor threshold (Both digits flashing, C and F off)
 Threshold for turning the display off (night mode).
 The light sensor value from the step before can be used to find a good setting.